Jose-MPM/Notes/Courses/English Vi/English VI.md

  			- Shopping is dependent on working.
  	- Often "when" is used to show future plans.
 		- When he arrives, we will eat dinner.
-		- I will buy a car when I find a job.
+		- I will buy a car when I find(faind) a job.

 * More examples:
 	- If - present simple - Subject - will do
 		- If u fall in love with me I will not talk to you.